rstraub/rstraub.github.io/_posts/2022-12-11-how-to-name-abstract-types.md

 layout: post
 tags:
 - OOP
-- Naming
+- software design
-title: "How to Name Interfaces, Abstract Classes, and Their Implementations \U0001F3F7"
+title: "How to Name Interfaces, Abstract Classes, and Their Implementations"
 ---

 Naming abstract types and their implementations is challenging.
 Learn why you should avoid names like IRepository, RepositoryImpl, and AbstractRepository.